 Treatment of the different Stages

 During the first stage, as the symptoms are only minor, acetaminophens, or over the counter (OTC), medication can be used to relieve you of pain.
 Exercises can also help to strengthen the legs and the body, increasing mobility and taking the pressure off the knees.
 Supplements like glucosamine and chondroitin can also be beneficial, but it is not known exactly how much.
+And you can find it in Dona products.

 Stage 2 treatment includes several things.
 First, there are pain relievers, similar to the previous stage.
 However, physical therapy sessions and maintenance of flexibility and strength are crucial in this stage.
 A knee brace to relieve pressure and support the joints is also recommended.
 Last but not least, special shoe inserts exist that remove extra stress on the knee in question.